kristopolous/DRR/indycast.net/md/about.md

 Try this out right now.
 It's easy and there's no risk.

-<a href=http://i.imgur.com/YI3Qu5bl.jpg>Alice</a> is interested in adding her station, RDIO.
+<a href=http://i.imgur.com/YI3Qu5bl.jpg>Alice</a> is interested in adding her favorite station, KPCC.
 She

  1. Git clones [https://github.com/kristopolous/DRR](https://github.com/kristopolous/DRR).
  1. Runs a [small shell script](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) `bootstrap.sh` to install dependencies: `cd DRR; ./bootstrap.sh`
- 1. Goes to RDIO's website and finds the live stream url. <sup>1</sup>
- 1. Puts the URL in a configuration file, say `server/configs/rdio.txt`.
- 1. Runs the server with this configuration file, `./indy_server.py -c configs/rdio.txt`.
+ 1. Runs the server with one of the example configuration files, `./indy_server.py -c configs/kpcc.txt`.

-<small>[1] or use one of the examples: `./indy_server.py -c configs/kpcc.txt`</small>

-With a fresh install of a Linode VPS instance, I was able to get a server up and running in <a href=images/record.png>23.87 seconds</a>.

 Here I am, with a bunch of terrible typos, getting it up and running ... this is definitely not a speed run: